Boeing E-7 Wedgetail

-The Boeing E-7 Wedgetail, also marketed as the Boeing 737 AEW&C, is a twin-engine airborne early warning and control aircraft originally designed for the Royal Australian Air Force.
-Based on the Boeing 737 Next Generation design, it has a fixed active electronically scanned array radar antenna instead of a rotating one as with the 707-based Boeing E-3 Sentry.
-The E-7 was designed for the Royal Australian Air Force (RAAF) under "Project Wedgetail" and designated E-7A Wedgetail.
+The Boeing E-7 Wedgetail, also marketed as the Boeing 737 AEW&C, is a twin-engine airborne early warning and control aircraft originally designed for the Royal Australian Air Force (RAAF).
+Based on the Boeing 737 Next Generation design, it has a fixed active electronically scanned array (AESA) radar antenna instead of a rotating one as with the 707-based Boeing E-3 Sentry.
+The E-7 was designed for the RAAF under "Project Wedgetail" and designated E-7A Wedgetail.